robcarver17/skipperman/docs/volunteer_rota_help.md

 You can remove all roles someone has by clicking on the &#174; symbol under their name in the first column.

 You can remove a group from someone on a specific day by choosing the 'Unallocated' option from the group dropdown menu and clicking save.
-This won't remove their role
+This won't remove their role.